 Going through a divorce when you have an outstanding mortgage with your partner can be a big worry - knowing what might happen to your home can make it less stressful.
-Here's a rundown of your possible options.
+Here is a rundown of your options.

 More and more people are splitting from their spouses or partners - in fact nearly 50% of marriages now end in divorce - and when they do the fate of the family home can be a highly emotive subject.

 Not only does the property represent a significant financial investment but it may also be the home where children have been raised and the family based over the years.

 Exactly what happens to your mortgage will largely depend on your plans for the property and your individual circumstances.

 If you are going through a divorce and have moved out of the family home you may wonder if you need to keep paying the mortgage.

 It is worth remembering that when two people take out a joint mortgage both are agreeing to be equally liable for the debt for the duration of the mortgage, not just while you live there.

 In other words both you and your partner are responsible for ensuring the mortgage continues to be paid, and as a result any failure to pay on time will damage you and your partner's credit histories.